Day 43: Size

 Some people like to have many different lengths and pick the one closest to their needs.
-This way they can use an extra long piece to make a complex corset tie without having any joints in the way or use a shorter one to make a simple tie more efficiently.
-With this approach, it is common to add a color code on the rope so they are easier to tell apart.
-Having different lengths also mean you need to have a good idea of the tie in mind and how much rope it will need, which requires more preparation.
+This way they can use an extra-long piece to make a complex corset tie without having any joints in the way or use a shorter one to make a simple tie more efficiently.
+With this approach, it is common to add a colour code on the rope so they are easier to tell apart.
+Having different lengths also means you need to have a good idea of the tie in mind and how much rope it will need, which requires more preparation.

 This approach is popular in the Japanese style and among connective bondage enthusiasts.
 We often see kits for sale with several of the same length, usually between 7-9 meters or 30’.

-Diameter for rope bondage generally range between 4-8mm with most people opting for 6mm.
-Small diameters create knots that are more lean and are great for more detailed work.
-Larger diameter will have more surface and can offer more comfort but will creating bulkier knots.
-It is both an aesthetic and practical decision.
-The diameter of the rope may also change with use, as the rope is stretched and polished, it may lose a few millimeters.
+Diameters for rope bondage generally range between 4-8mm with most people opting for 6mm.
+Small diameters create knots that are leaner and are great for more detailed work.
+Larger diameters will have more surface and can offer more comfort but will create bulkier knots.
+It is both an aesthetic and a practical decision.
+The diameter of the rope may also change with use, as the rope is stretched and polished, it may lose a few millimetres.

-Trying things out is the best way to feel the difference between different rope size and discover more about your preferences.
-Get some cheap ropes, and prepared yourself to cut it up!
+Trying things out is the best way to feel the difference between different rope size.
+Get some cheap ropes, and get ready to cut it up!

-- Tie your favorite tie using a very long rope, 15m or more.
+- Tie your favourite tie using a very long rope, 15m or more.

 - Now cut a meter off and tie the same thing again.